France's education minister bans long robes in classrooms worn mainly by Muslims

 “Public schools must, at all costs, perhaps more than any other institution, be protected from religious proselytism, from any embryo of communitarianism,” Attal said, referring to the notion of communities leaning into their own cultural, spiritual or other aspects of their origins at the expense of their Frenchness.

-To enforce the ban on abayas and khamis in classrooms, Attal said that 14,000 educational personnel in leadership positions would be trained by the end of this year to deal with the matter, and 300,000 personnel would be trained by 2025.
+To enforce the ban on abayas and khamis in classrooms, Attal said that 14,000 educational personnel in leadership positions would be trained by the end of this year, and 300,000 personnel would be trained by 2025.
 Top administrators will visit schools seeking help as well as those “where we judge specific needs to manage the start of school with them.”

 The 2004 law banning religious symbols in classrooms was passed after months of bitter wrangling and a marathon parliamentary debate.
-It was too early to say whether the education minister’s order banning long robes from schools would lead to acrimony inside classrooms.
+It was too early to say whether Attal's order banning long robes from schools would lead to acrimony inside classrooms.

-Hard-right politician Eric Zemmour, head of the small Reconquest! party opposed to immigrants, posted on X, the former Twitter: “Banning abayas is a first good step if it is applied.”
+Hard-right politician Eric Zemmour, head of the small Reconquest! party opposed to immigrants, posted on X, the former Twitter: “Banning abayas is a good first step if it is applied.”
 He wants uniforms in classrooms.
-Lawmaker for the hard-left France Unbowed party, Clementine Autain, called the move “anti-constitutional” and asked “How far will the clothes police go?”
+A lawmaker for the hard-left France Unbowed party, Clementine Autain, called the move “anti-constitutional” and asked, “How far will the clothes police go?”

 Credit: AP